vinh-tran1/vinh-tran1/README.md

 👋 Hey!

-I'm a junior at Yale University studying Computer Science, Economics, and Energy Studies with demonstrated experience in **software engineering**, **product management**, and **consulting** with a particular interest in entrepreneurship and biotech.
+I'm a student at Yale University studying Computer Science and Economics with demonstrated experience in **software engineering**, **product management**, and **consulting** with a particular interest in entrepreneurship and biotech.

 I've interned as a
 - **software engineer** @ Moderna on the Genomics team